Poornakgps/AI-Voice-Agent/README.md

    ```bash
    python infrastructure/local/setup_env.py
    ```
    This will create a `.env` file with necessary configuration.
+Add your API keys for full functionality.

 3. Install dependencies:
    ```bash